Skip to main content

 Dear readers,

-Q3/2024 was an intensive and exciting quarter - characterized by new challenges and valuable successes.
-Together with our partners and customers, we have made significant progress and gained important insights that pave the way for future developments.
-In this newsletter we would like to give you an insight into the latest projects and strategies that have shaped our work and show how we continue to work to make our solutions even more targeted and effective.
-Let's look at the highlights of the last few months together and find out what Q3 has in store for you.
+Q3/2024 was an intense and exciting quarter – marked by new challenges and valuable successes.
+Together with our partners and customers, we made significant progress and gained important insights that pave the way for future developments.
+In this newsletter, we would like to give you an insight into the latest projects and strategies that have shaped our work and show how we continue to work on making our solutions even more targeted and effective.
+Let's look back together at the highlights of the past few months and find out what Q3 had in store for you.

 Your contact at IQX: